daoseng33/DAOSearchBar/README.md

 # DAOSearchBar
-It is a 3rd-party search bar with beautiful animation.
-Unfortunately, it seems like DAOSearchBar is no longer update anymore.
+INSSearchBar is a 3rd-party search bar with beautiful animation.
+Unfortunately, it seems like INSSearchBar is no longer update anymore.

 So, heres the DAOSearchBar.